-However, an account that is less than 2 years old has a lower probability that the creditor won’t respond.
+An account that is less than 2 years old has a lower probability that the creditor won’t respond.
 Or, the collection agency that purchased the account from the original creditor may now be the creditor of record and they may respond.

 Late payments on accounts that are still open most likely will not be deleted because the creditor is reporting on that account on a regular basis.
 The hope here is that the consumer has a recent history of paying the account on time and that the creditor will update the account to a “paid as agreed” status.